This article is all about the perfect Washington DC 4 day itinerary for any time of the year.

 Major Airports in Washington DC

-The Ronald Reagan Airport is the closest to downtown Washington DC.
+The Ronald Reagan Washington National Airport is the closest to downtown Washington DC.
 The Metrorail also connects to this airport via the Blue Line.

-The Washington Dulles International Airport is another option.
-This airport is further from the city, but still connects to the Metrorail via the Silver Line.
+The Washington Dulles International Airport is your second option.
+This airport is further from the city (20-25 miles further), but still connects to the Metrorail via the Silver Line.

-Pro Travel Tip: Find the absolute best airport to fly into Washington DC with this quick guide.
+Pro Travel Tip: Decide on the best airport to fly into Washington DC with this quick guide I wrote.

 Reservations to Make Before Your Washington DC Trip